prashantkul/agentic-ai-customer-service/README.md

 ![Customer Service Agent Workflow](customer_service_workflow.png)

 The agent is built using a multi-modal architecture, combining text and image inputs to provide a rich and interactive experience.
 Customers can share images of sports equipment, apparel, or their current gear to receive accurate product recommendations.
-The agent (displaying the distinctive BetterSale logo) mocks interactions with various tools and services, including a sports product catalog, inventory management, order processing, and appointment scheduling systems for sports-related services.
-It also utilizes a session management system to maintain context across interactions and personalize the customer experience.

-It is important to notice that this agent is not integrated to an actual backend and the behavior is based on mocked tools.
-If you would like to implement this agent with actual backend integration you will need to edit [customer_service/tools.py](./customer_service/tools/tools.py)

-Because the tools are mocked you might notice that some requested changes will not be applied.
-For instance newly added items to cart will not show if later a user asks the agent to list all items.
+The Agent is integrated with a backened Sqllite database for product inventory, orders, customer info etc.

 ### Key Features